Siropalafraise/GOTWIC-AC-Bot/README.md

 * /ac_rally (only for marquis)

-Computes rally timing for every registered rally leader.
+Computes rally timing for every registered rally leader with the right marching speed bonus.
 The bot will return every rally leaders' timing for the selected building.
 The /ac_countdown command is now ready.

 ![/ac_rally_1](https://i.imgur.com/kS2GcMC.png)
 ![/ac_rally_2](https://i.imgur.com/HDujSmq.png)